 While you are waiting for your turn to read this book, you might like to try other authors, like John Irving, Anne Tyler, Miriam Toews, Jane Smiley and Donna Morrissey, who also examine family relationships through introspective characters.

 Or maybe you're in the mood for a fictionalized look at a tragic event.
-Three that come to mind are Dominic Dunne's A Season in Purgatory, Norman Mailer's The Executioner's Song and Joyce Carol Oates' Black Water.
+Two that come to mind are Dominic Dunne's A Season in Purgatory and Norman Mailer's The Executioner's Song.

 Sometimes it's easier to read about such events, seemingly one step removed, through fiction.
 Hmm ... is that true, do you think, or is it just as real for you?